 Holy Grail Overview

-Holy Grail Mode allows you to control how you want settings to change over time using range sliders for shutter, aperture, and iso.
+Holy Grail Mode allows you to control how you want settings to change over time using range sliders for shutter, aperture, and ISO.
 You can set a low and high range for each.
-Arsenal will do its best to keep the settings it chooses in that range.
+Arsenal will adjust the exposure settings to stay within the defined range you set.
 Be sure to set the range large enough to handle any lighting changes that might happen during your timelapse.
 You can change ranges while your timelapse is running and Arsenal will adjust settings after a few frames to maintain your requested ranges.

 Arsenal manages exposures and settings, within ranges and priorities you define.